Local Flood Risk Management Strategy

 - How we will seek to improve the environment

 How we will monitor progress

-The Strategy action plan will be monitored by the joint steering group and Project Board that we have with Shropshire Council.
+The strategy action plan will be monitored by the joint steering group and project board that we have with Shropshire Council.
 We will publish an annual statement which outlines where we have taken action in line with our priorities.
-The first monitoring statement will be published in 2017.

 Assessing the impacts on the environment